borjalofe/wordpress-on-install-setup/README.md

 ## Intro

-You might think that each project is unique and needs its own customization -and somehow you'd be right- but you just need a minute to think and get to a simple conclusion: everytime you start a new WordPress project, you do the same actions:
+You might think that each project is unique and needs its own customization -and somehow you'd be right- but you just need a minute to think and get to a simple conclusion: every time you start a new WordPress project, you do the same actions:

 1. Install&Setup your preferred theme
 2. Install&Setup your preferred plugins